-In this first decade of the new millennium, whilst working with our Global constituency of contacts and clients it has become apparent to senior leaders of the Global Executive Training Development Association that one of the principal issues facing all parties embarked upon international efforts is the means available to specifically assay Strategic risk in the proposed target nation/region.
+In this second decade of the new millennium, whilst working with our Global constituency of contacts and clients it has become apparent to senior leaders of the Global Executive Training Development Association that one of the principal issues facing all parties embarked upon international efforts is the means available to specifically assay Strategic risk in the proposed target nation/region.

 It is apparent to the Association that over time most global exponents can address risk per se.
 However, the matter of strategic or political risk either in the domestic or international environment, is an area known little about, and a means with which to assay is known even less.